-1.1.
+2.1.
 Feature selection

-In constructing chemometric models, it is recommended to carefully select variables (which refers to wavelength or wavenumber in spectroscopy) It is preferable to identify and incorporate variables that significantly contribute to the studied phenomenon rather than include hundreds or thousands of variables blindly.
+In constructing chemometric models, it is recommended to carefully select variables ({Michael D. Sorochan Armstrong, 2022 #10}) (which refers to wavelengths or wavenumbers in spectroscopy).
+It is preferable to identify and incorporate variables that significantly contribute to the studied phenomenon rather than include hundreds or thousands of variables blindly.
 While certain methods, like Partial Least Squares (PLS), can tolerate variable redundancy, understanding the importance of individual variables improves overall model effectiveness as well as model interpretability.

 Furthermore, if a model is built for routine use, it is generally optimal to measure only some variables in the unknown, new samples.
 When it comes to NIR spectroscopy, there are two main challenges: 1) It is important to limit the outcome space, since this is directly proportional to the number of variables in a dataset {J.M.
 Roger, 2011 #12} and 2) If variables are strongly correlated, the model carries a risk of overfitting.
-The use of a simple model, which has fewer, but complementary, variables, has a better chance of being generalized to a new sample than a model that has hundreds of highly correlated variables.
+The use of a simple model, which has fewer, but complementary, variables has a better chance of being generalized to a new sample than a model that has hundreds of highly correlated variables.

-It is also important to note that some variables are important when combined with other variables.
+It is also important to note that some variables are important in combination with others.
 A variable could have average individual interest but, together with other variables, can gather important information related to a given problem.

-The feature selection methods can be classified as Filters, Embedded and Wrapper, according to the interconnection with the problem to be solved{Michael D. Sorochan Armstrong, 2022 #10} .
+The feature selection methods can be classified as Filters, Embedded and Wrapper, according to the interconnection with the problem to be solved ({Michael D. Sorochan Armstrong, 2022 #10} ).

 Filter methods are used optionally, before wrapper and embedded methods.
 The user provides a threshold of feature importance, above which variables are retained in the model.
-These methods are univariate, and do not directly depend on the performance of the final models.
+These methods are univariate, and do not directly depend on the performance of the final models. ({Michael D. Sorochan Armstrong, 2022 #10} ).

 When Embedded methods are used, variable selection is carried out at the same time as learning {Nicholas Pudjihartono, 2022 #9} by cross-validation performance.

 On the other hand, wrapper methods iteratively choose a subset of features, train the models, and choose then the best combination.
-They use the model's error rate on a holding set to score feature subsets. {Michael D. Sorochan Armstrong, 2022 #10}
+They use the model's error rate on a holding set to score feature subsets {Michael D. Sorochan Armstrong, 2022 #10}

 In previous works, embedded methods (Random Forest) were used to solve a similar research problem {Sanja Brdar, 2022 #8}.
 This is why, in the present study, a wrapper method (the CovSel algorithm {J.M.
 Roger, 2011 #12}) was chosen to compare results and to evaluate the performance of a different approach.

 When using the CovSel algorithm, the significance of each wavelength is assessed by calculating the covariance between each variable and the Y values (responses) {Alessandra Biancolillo, 2019 #11}.
-Firstly, X and Y matrices are centered (the mean value is deleted from each individual value in each dataset, as a result the mean value in each dataset becomes zero).
+Firstly, X and Y matrices are centered (the mean value is deleted from each individual value in each dataset, as a result, the mean value in each dataset becomes zero).
 Then, the covariance of all the variables in X is calculated, with respect to the response Y, and the variable with the highest covariance is chosen.
-Then, all remaining variables are orthogonalized with respect to the chosen variable, and the procedure is repeated until the number of variables chosen by the user is completed.
+Then, all remaining variables are orthogonalized with respect to the chosen variable, and the procedure is repeated until the number of variables chosen by the user is completed{J.M.
+Roger, 2011 #12})

 2.2.
 Outlier removal